 The “Dark Side” of Interior Design

-I have previously done a video about myths of interior design (I will leave it in the end of this post – is a Portuguese video btw), and not painting your walls a dark colour is one of them.
+I have previously done a video about myths of interior design, and not painting your walls a dark colour is one of them.

 It all depends on the space, the light and the design you want to achieve.

 Dark walls can work really well in some spaces, here are a few tips:

 Make sure that the room you are painting with a dark colour has a lot of natural light.
 If the space doesn’t get any natural light, the room will look even darker and out of life.

 You can complement natural light with well located artificial light, but artificial light shouldn’t be the only source of light in the room.

 To be fair, dark coloured walls work well with all styles, whether it’s modern, classic or even a mixture of both.

 White frames for pictures and wall art look really cool with dark walls and help the space look lighter and brighter.
 Also, bet on lighter colours for your furniture and furnishings, it will give it a nice contrast.